 Of course, if you killed Rothwild, you will have no other choice but to do as she says.
 If you have just knocked him out, you can ignore the woman and take Rothwild to cold storage.
 Since the slaughterhouse is still filled with butchers working on the whale carcasses and one soon-to-be whale carcass (you can end that animal’s suffering, which I always do), that is not so easy.

 Once in the chair, Rothwild will soon talk and reveal that he bought the Delilah off a man named Timsh, a barrister over in the Legal District.
 Delilah, it turns out, is the name of a woman Timsh was besotted with, a painter and disciple of Anton Sokolov.
 Armed with that new information, you are left to choose whether to kill Rothwild or ship him off.

-The end of the mission, then, has the two assassins experience a very close encounter with the Overseers of the Order of the Everyman.
-It already became clear in the main game that the Order is eager to put an end to Daud ad they have obviously upped their game.
+The end of the mission, then, has Daud and Billie experience a very close encounter with the Overseers of the Order of the Everyman.
+It already became clear in the main game that the Order is eager to put an end to Daud and they have obviously upped their game.

 Mission 2: A family feud and a corrupt barrister